bruvellu/cephalic-furrow/3-text/README.md

 - Revises the section about mitotic domains and mutant cauterizations.
 - Moves the modelling results to own section, for now.
+- Revises the last section about wild type cauterizations.
+- Just drafted the modelling paragraph.

 **2021-04-23:**